 - Clubs and Societies

 Joining student activities is an excellent way of getting to know lots of people and making friends for life!
 There is a huge range of clubs and societies for students to join; check out the A-Z of what is on offer on this site AUSA website.

 There are several societies and sports clubs aimed primarily (though not exclusively) at medical students.
 You'll find an up-to-date list of medical societies on the Suttie website and a few on the AUSA website as well.

 - Student Support

 Support from the Medical School

-The Student Welfare Officer is always available to students should they have any worries about their life in Aberdeen.
-The Officer has a wealth of experience in dealing with students' problems, ranging from worries about leaving home, family difficulties, financial issues, to problems with health and poor performance at university.
-If the Officer cannot help solve the problem, they will source the appropriate help and if necessary, initiate the first contact.
-New students meet the Student Welfare Officer at registration with details of how to get in touch with them should the need arise.
+The SMMSN Student Support Lead is always available to students should they have any worries about their life in Aberdeen.
+The Student Support Lead has a wealth of experience in dealing with students' problems, ranging from worries about leaving home, family difficulties, financial issues, to problems with health and poor performance at university.
+If the Student Support Lead cannot help solve the problem, they will source the appropriate help and if necessary, initiate the first contact.
+New students meet the Student Support Lead during allocated lectures with details of how to get in touch with them should the need arise.
 The shared email address is firstname.lastname@example.org

 A senior member of academic staff is the School’s Lead for student support.

-The University operates a Personal Tutor system (see http://www.abdn.ac.uk/staffnet/teaching/personaltutors) but in the School of Medicine, Medical Sciences and Nutrition the academic support functions of the Personal Tutors into pastoral and academic as decreed by the GMC.
+The University operates a Personal Tutor system (see http://www.abdn.ac.uk/staffnet/teaching/personaltutors).
+The School of Medicine, Medical Sciences and Nutrition separates the functions of the Personal Tutors into pastoral and academic as decreed by the GMC.
 The academic support roles are provided by the Year Lead teams.
 In addition to this the School operates a long-standing pastoral support system known as the Regent Scheme.